Create a document approval workflow

 Document details

-Create an approval workflow from the Summary panel in the new Documents area in Preview
+Create an approval workflow in the new Documents area in Preview

 If your organization uses Adobe cloud storage, you will see the new Documents area when you access documents in Workfront.
 For more information about Adobe cloud storage, see Adobe cloud storage overview.